formkit/docs-content/inputs/repeater.md

   },
   {
     'section-key': 'moveDownIcon',
-    description: 'A span element that renders the downControl\'s icon.'
+    description: 'A span element that renders the downControl’s icon.'
   },
   {
     'section-key': 'insert',